Peru: Natural Landscape

 Geographic Regions

 Peru is traditionally described as three broad longitudinal regions.
-Each of these regions comprises a different topography and sharply contrasting environment, thus forming the major terrestrial regions of the country.
+Each region comprises a different topography and sharply contrasting environment, thus forming the country's major terrestrial regions.

 Three broad climatic regions can be readily distinguished, paralleling the three main geographic regions: coastal desert, mountain highland, and tropical forest.